csuchico-csci551/Conway-s-Game-of-Life/README.md

     * Why did you test those grid sizes?
     * How many processors did you use as the grid size increased?
   * How well do each of your implementations scale?
+    * You can do this with pure MPI by:
+      * running your code on the lab machines across a large number of nodes/processors
+      * scaling up on a Google HPC instance
+      * creating a larger cluster of Jetson nano boards
   * Is there anything else you feel you answered?
   * What new questions did this create for you?
   * Where did you do your testing?
-    * I recommend you do your final testing on a Google HPC instance; however, if you do this somewhere else you need to account for that in your report
+    * I recommend you do your final testing on the Jetson Nano Cluster; however, if you do this somewhere else you need to account for that in your report
     * What kind of system/architecture does your cluster have (processor type, cores per node, etc)